Housing for international students

 Local taxes

-If you rent a room, apartment or even a house in the Netherlands, you'll have to pay local taxes for services like waste collection and water.
+If you rent a room, apartment or even a house in the Netherlands, you will have to pay local taxes for services like waste collection and water.
 These charges are separate from your rent and are billed directly by the municipality.
 At the beginning of the year, you will receive a letter with an overview of the taxes applicable to you.
 The amounts vary depending on your municipality.
 However, as a general guideline, you can expect to pay around the following amounts per year for a single-person household:

 • Waste collection: € 120-180